-If you can’t see the above, here are other ways to listen:
+If you can’t see the media player controls above, here are other ways to listen:

-- Listen to it on iTunes
+- Listen on iTunes

 Do you enjoy this podcast?
 If so, please leave your comment below and share the podcast with your family and friends.
 Your support will keep me on track and bring many other unsung heroes to this podcast.